rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.8.19 =
+= 3.8.20 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix getid3 related issue, new wrapper functions to upload media.
+Fix getid3 related issue.

 == Sponsors ==